James-Jon27/ChemEnB/README.md

 ### Key Features

-1. **Landing Page - List of All Spots**: View a tile list of all rental spots, including thumbnails, location, price, and ratings.
+1. **Landing Page - List of All Labs**: View a tile list of all rental labs, including thumbnails, location, price, and ratings.
-2. **Spot Details**: Explore detailed information about each spot, including images, location, host details, and price.
+2. **Lab Details**: Explore detailed information about each lab, including images, location, host details, and price.
-3. **Ratings and Reviews**: See ratings and reviews for each spot and post your own reviews.
+3. **Ratings and Reviews**: See ratings and reviews for each lab and post your own reviews.
-4. **Create, Update, and Delete Spots**: Manage your own listings by creating, updating, or deleting spots.
+4. **Create, Update, and Delete Labs**: Manage your own listings by creating, updating, or deleting labs.
-5. **Post and Manage Reviews**: Leave reviews for spots and manage your own reviews.
+5. **Post and Manage Reviews**: Leave reviews for labs and manage your own reviews.

 ![ChemEnB Showcase](./ChemEnB.png)